Direct Vision solution in sight - Update

 European Union safety regulations requiring all lorries to have significantly improved direct vision (directly through the windscreen and windows rather than via mirrors or cameras) received initial approval in mid-April 2019.
 This follows strong support for the measures from London Cycling Campaign, Transport for London and the Action on Lorry Danger group.

 Along with better direct vision on HGVs the regulations will also require new cars to be fitted with Intelligent Speed Adaptation (aka speed limiters) and a range of other safety measures.

 LCC has championed better direct vision in all lorries ever since such vehicles, which eliminate most of the so called ‘blind spots,’ became the norm for refuse collection and airside use.
 A vehicle like the one in the photo above affords the driver a direct view of pedestrians and cyclists near to the vehicle.
 It means the driver can react more quickly in the event of a possible collision than when he/she has to rely on mirrors.

-Once the European Parliament has formally approved the direct vision measures (the fully translated legislation is set to be passed in September 2019) they are expected to become mandatory for all new lorry types in 2023 and all lorries in 2027.
+Once the fully translated legislation is formally passed after the EU elections the rules are expected to become mandatory for all new lorry types in 2023 and all lorries in 2027.

 This should enable all lorry operators to have a choice of vehicles with good direct vision at more affordable prices (currently lorries with good direct vision are made in smaller numbers and trade at a premium) leading to reduced road danger for pedestrians and cyclists.